equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 Local council meetings in Australia have a reputation for being ineffective and boring.
 This reputation is totally off the mark in my area.
-They debated important issues and proposals that will impact this area and it’s people.
+Important issues and proposals were debated that will impact this area and it’s people.
 There were some things however that made it hard to understand what was going on.